s-Nick/sycl-blas/doc/Gemm.md

 - `gemm_no_local_full_vec.hpp` - Doesn't use local memory.
 Supports full vectorization.

 - `gemm_interleaved.hpp` - An alternative approach to batched `GEMM` calculations where the inputs are interleaved in contiguous memory.
 This means that the batch axis is the fastest moving dimension.
-Uses no local memory and corresponds to HWN data layout (NWH in column major, which is what `portBLAS` uses).
+Uses no local memory and corresponds to HWN data layout (NWH in column major, which is what `oneMath SYCL BLAS` uses).
 Also, the interleaved batched gemm is not subject to custom striding as it beats its initial purpose.

 ## Relevant CMake Variables